khizirsiddiqui/auto-grad/readme.md

 # Auto-Grad

-Python implementation of automatic differentiation using dual numbers.
+Python implementation of automatic differentiation.

 *** Under Work ***

  See `tests/` for how to use.

+ Run `$ python examples/simple_nn.py` to train a 2 layer neural network on MNIST.